Jesus gets no respect at home in Nazareth

 - 6:15 Other folks were saying, “He’s Elijah.”
 And others said, “He’s a prophet like those classic prophets from ancient times.”

 - 6:16 When Herod heard these rumors he said, “Oh no!
 This guy has to be John, the man I beheaded.
 He’s back from the dead.”

-- 6:17 Herod himself ordered John arrested, tied, and detained in prison.
+- 6:17 Earlier, Herod himself had ordered John arrested, tied, and detained in prison.
 Herod did it for his wife, Herodias.
 She used to be married to Herod’s brother, Philip.